Hamburger SV: Modern era

 Another third-place finish in 2005–06 saw HSV qualify for the Champions League for the second time.
-They finished bottom of Group G with a solitary win against Russian club CSKA Moscow.
+They finished bottom of Group G, with a solitary win against Russian club CSKA Moscow.
 In the league, the team was in 17th place going into the winter break, having won once in the league all season, leading to the dismissal of trainer Thomas Doll.
-Under new coach Huub Stevens, HSV pulled away from the relegation zone and qualified for the UEFA Cup via a seventh-place finish and victory in the Intertoto Cup.
+Under new coach Huub Stevens, HSV advanced further away from the relegation zone and qualified for the UEFA Cup via a seventh-place finish and victory in the Intertoto Cup.
 The following season, Stevens led the team to fourth place in the Bundesliga before leaving to take over at Dutch champions PSV Eindhoven.
 He was replaced by Martin Jol, who took HSV to the semi-finals of both the 2008–09 UEFA Cup and the 2008–09 DFB-Pokal, both of which die Rothosen lost to rivals Werder Bremen.
-In the league they missed out on Champions League qualification on the final day of the season.
+In the league, they did not qualify for the Champions League on the final day of the season.
 In the summer of 2009, after only one season, Jol departed to become coach of Ajax.

 Under new coach Bruno Labbadia, HSV reached the semi-finals of the UEFA Cup (now renamed the UEFA Europa League) for the second season in a row.
-However, a defeat in the away leg to Fulham days after the firing of Labbadia denied the club the opportunity to play in the final, which was held at its home stadium.
+However, a defeat in the away leg to Fulham, days after the firing of Labbadia, denied the club the opportunity to play in the final, which was held at its home stadium.

 On 13 October 2011, Thorsten Fink was appointed as coach with the team in the relegation zone after losing six of their opening eight matches.
 In HSV's first nine games under Fink they were unbeaten, going into the winter break in 13th place.
-The team eventually finished 15th, avoiding a first ever relegation by five points.
-In 2012–13, HSV recorded a much improved seventh-place finish, in large part due to Heung-min Son's ability to score crucial goals.
+The team finished the season in 15th position, avoiding by five points what would have been its first relegation.
+In 2012–13, HSV recorded a seventh-place finish.
 During the season, however, the team equaled the club's record Bundesliga defeat, losing 9–2 at the Allianz Arena to Bayern Munich.

 Fink was replaced on 25 September 2013 by Bert van Marwijk, who in the same season was replaced by Mirko Slomka on 17 February 2014.
-Under Slomka, the club narrowly avoided its first ever relegation from the Bundesliga in May 2014 by defeating Greuther Fürth on the away goals rule in a play-off.
+Under Slomka, the club narrowly avoided its first relegation from the Bundesliga in May 2014, by defeating Greuther Fürth on the away goals rule in a play-off.